Playoff Game Preview: Orlando Solar Bears vs. South Carolina Stingrays

 Chris Crane - 1 point from tying Denver Manderson from most career Solar Bears playoff points (10)

-AFFILIATE NOTES: The Toronto Marlies face the Utica Comets in the best-of-five North Division Semifinals, with Game 1 set for Saturday, April 21 at home.
-The Toronto Maple Leafs bounced back from a 2-0 series deficit with a 4-2 win at home on Monday over the Boston Bruins; Game 4 is tonight at 7 p.m.
+AFFILIATE NOTES: The Toronto Marlies face the Utica Comets in the best-of-five North Division Semifinals, with Game 1 set for tonight at Ricoh Coliseum.
+The Toronto Maple Leafs trail 3-1 in their series with the Boston Bruins and hope to stave off elimination tonight at TD Garden.

-NEXT GAME: Game 4 of the South Division Semifinals is set for Saturday, April 21 at 7 p.m.
+NEXT GAME: Game 5 (if necessary) of the South Division Semifinals is set for Sunday, April 22 at 6 p.m.

 PLAYOFF TICKETS: The Solar Bears are battling the South Carolina Stingrays in the South Division Semifinals of the 2018 Kelly Cup Playoffs, presented by Coors Light, and will host the following games at the ARS.com Rink at Amway Center: